rwxrob/dtime/README.md

 This also makes these time formats particularly useful to add to applications with a terse command-line interface.

-## Priority

-Part of the format inference is a priority based on which formats are most likely to be used.
-For example, it is very rare to provide the specific minute when entering information into a mobile device or on the command-line quickly.
-Usually the hour will suffice.
-Therefore those formats with a higher likelihood of being used are resolved before others.
-This is why `mon3p` resolves very high on the priority list and `mon3:30p` rather low, even after the years and months.
-This resolution happens in nanoseconds and usually involves a human entering them by hand so these differences in priority are beyond negligible.

-## See Also

-Here's some of the stuff that inspired me or is otherwise related.

 ### TJ Holowaychuk's `go-naturaldate` Package

 TJ's [go-naturaldate](https://github.com/tj/go-naturaldate) package came out while I was developing this one.
 I noted his use of PEG and reworked the internals of my package to also use it.